 You can be part of Sudan’s spiritual revolution.

-First and foremost, “prayer is essential,” Cliff says.
+First and foremost, “prayer is essential,” John says.
 Use the prompts listed alongside this report to guide your intercession, or use this free resource from our sister ministry, Prayercast.

 “They’re the places where genocide [occurred], and the border [area] with South Sudan.
 That is where the Gospel is moving right now.”